mediux-team/AURA/docs/config.md

 - **Details:**
   - If set to a valid path, images will be saved to that directory.
   - If left empty, images will be saved next to the media content.
+  - Ensure the specified path is added to your docker container.
   - Ensure the specified path is writable by the application.

 ## SaveImagesLocally.SeasonNamingConvention